 A counterfeit medicine is an illegally manufactured medicinal product.
 Its identification data has been purposefully and deceptively misrepresented.
 Such identification data include package labelling and properties along with the name and composition of the medicine complete with all of its ingredients.
 The information concerning the origin of the medicine is false as well.

 How can a counterfeit medicine be recognised?

-A counterfeit medicines is almost impossible to recognise.
-A user cannot recognise a counterfeit medicine by its looks.
+A counterfeit medicine may be nearly impossible to recognise.
+A user will not be able to identify a counterfeit medicine by its appearance.
 Even experts often need laboratory tests in order to recognise a counterfeit medicine.

 - come in a packaging that has spelling mistakes.

 A counterfeit medicine always involves a health risk.
 The active substances or other ingredients of a counterfeit product may be wrong, ineffective or even dangerous.
 At its very worst, a counterfeit medicine can be fatal to the user.

 Which medicines are counterfeited?